Rescar... Yesterday, Today and Tomorrow

 Later in the decade, RESCO's Kansas City facility begins functioning as an AAR Appendix B Maintenance Pool performing work at customer locations and loading sites on railroad-owned boxcars.
 This important event stands out as the entry point for the Company's involvement in on-site/mobile operations that by 1980 had twenty-six (26) maintenance/repair pools around the country.
 Meanwhile Rescar acquires its second repair and maintenance facility and by the end of the decade there are as many as seventy (70) Rescar employees in Chicago, most of whom are involved in light repair work.
 Rescar also acquired a facility in DuBois, PA from the B&O Railroad (now CSX Transportation), that is now one of the largest most advanced shops in North America.

-The 1980's were marked by continued growth of the mini-shop facilities at the and the move of Rescar's corporate headquarters moves from downtown Chicago to more modern space in suburban Downers Grove, IL, where it remains today.
+The 1980's were marked by continued growth of the mini-shop facilities and the move of Rescar's corporate headquarters from downtown Chicago to more modern space in suburban Downers Grove, IL, where it remains today.
 Rescar also acquired its fifth major maintenance facility in Orange, TX.
 In terms of square footage, this plant soon becomes Rescar's largest repair facility and tank car cleaning is introduced in DuBois, PA.
 During this same period, Rescar establishes its first contract switching operation.

 In 1989 Rescar is one of the first in the industry to incorporate the process methodology outlined by quality guru Philip Crosby on a companywide basis.
 By initiating a quality program at every location, Rescar capitalized on one of its most important resources - people.
 The success of this strategy continues to pay enormous dividends for both the Company and its customers today.